zoobzio/untheme/packages/untheme/README.md

 Taking inspiration from the [Material 3 Design Tokens specification](https://m3.material.io/foundations/design-tokens/overview), `untheme` was built to provide a system to implement a tokenized design system in JS/TS applications.
 Using `untheme`, we can define:

 - **Reference tokens** that represent static CSS values that will be applied for styling
-- **Theme tokens** that resolve to any available reference tokens and comprise a unique theme
+- **System tokens** that resolve to any available reference tokens and define the theme structure
 - **Mode tokens** that resolve to any available reference or system tokens and implement color modes (light, dark)
 - **Role tokens** that resolve to any available reference, system, or mode tokens and are useful in components

+The key feature is that themes can be changed at runtime - you define the structure once at build time, then load different theme mappings from any source (database, API, etc.) at runtime.

 The configuration functions are full type-safe and any modern IDE will be able to take advantage of the extremely helpful type-hints.